International Anti-Corruption Day 2023

-Corruption is an umbrella term which covers illegal acts that can affect local authorities, including bribery, money laundering and more.
+The 9 December 2023 is International Anti-Corruption Day.
+The term corruption is used to describe a variety of illegal, dishonest, or fraudulent acts that can affect local authorities, including bribery, money laundering and more.

-Bribes can be offered to gain a personal, commercial, regulatory or contractual advantage – all of which all illegal, even if the bribe doesn’t actually go ahead.
+Bribes can be offered to gain a personal, commercial, regulatory, or contractual advantage – all of which are illegal, even if the bribe doesn’t actually go ahead.

 It’s important to have a range of measures in place to detect and prevent bribery, such as a detailed policy and guidance for reporting.